tinymce/tinymce-docs/README.md

 You need the following installed on your computer:

-1. git

-3. Ruby. rvm is recommended.
+1. Ruby. rvm is recommended.

-4. Bundler.
+2. Bundler.
 This can be installed via:

 ```
 gem install bundler
 ```

-5. g++.
+3. g++.
 On Fedora, for instance, run:

 ```
 sudo dnf install gcc-c++
 ```

-6. make
+4. make

 ## First time set up